 - Making sure the pizza slides around on the cornmeal, transfer the pizza to the hot pan in the oven.
 You can take the pan out and set it on the stovetop if that is easier.
 If any part sticks, carefully release it with a spatuala.

 - When pizza #1 is in the oven, make pizza #2.
-When pizza #2 is ready to go into the oven, pizza #1 probably won't be quite done, but the crust will be firm enough to transfer to the oven rack.
-With two spatulas, carefully pick the whole pizza up and put it directly on the oven rack below.
+When pizza #2 is ready to go into the oven, pizza #1 probably won't be quite done, but the crust will be firm enough to transfer to the top oven rack.
+With two sturdy metal spatulas, carefully pick the whole pizza up and put it directly on the oven rack above.
 This will finish cooking, giving you a nice crispy crust.
 Now your pan is free to slide in pizza #2.

 - You did it!
 And it all gets easier with practice!
 Enjoy!